 As time passes, these metrics are increasingly aggregated into larger time buckets.
 This is done to optimize your ability to query data over a long period of time.

-- Metric timeslice data (sent by APM, Browser, Mobile)
+- Metric timeslice data (used by APM, Browser, Mobile)

-New Relic APM, Browser, and Mobile report and display metrics in a format that we call metric timeslice data (not to be confused with dimensional metrics).
+New Relic APM, Browser, and Mobile report and display metrics in a simple format that we call metric timeslice data.
 A metric timeslice consists of three parts: a metric name, the segment of time the metric represents (the "timeslice"), and a numeric value (the measurement).

 For example: a New Relic APM metric timeslice for time spent in a particular transaction is named